file9.ai

 Military and Security

-The Cayman Islands do not maintain regular military forces, with defense provided by the UK.
-The Royal Cayman Islands Police Service is primarily responsible for maintaining law and order within the territory.
+The Cayman Islands do not maintain regular military forces; instead, the Royal Cayman Islands Police Service is responsible for law enforcement and public safety.
+Defense and military support are provided by the United Kingdom.

 Energy

-The energy sector in the Cayman Islands is heavily reliant on fossil fuels, which contribute to 96.7% of the installed electricity generation capacity.
-The territory has achieved full electrification, with a generating capacity of 176,000 kW in 2023.
+The energy sector in the Cayman Islands is heavily reliant on fossil fuels, which account for 96.7% of the total installed capacity.
+However, there is a growing interest in renewable energy sources.

 Environment